Tusvika

-Tusvik or Tusvika is a small village in Sykkylven Municipality in Møre og Romsdal county, Norway.
+Tusvika is a small village in Sykkylven Municipality in Møre og Romsdal county, Norway.
 It is located along the Storfjorden about 4 km west of the village of Ikornnes and 8 km west of the municipal center, Aure (via the Sykkylven Bridge over the Sykkylvsfjorden).

-Tusvik lies in Sykkylven Municipality, which is primarily an industrial area, with large industries such as RAJO, Ekornes, and LK Hjelle Møbelfabrikk based here.
+Tusvik lies in Sykkylven Municipality, not far from an industrial area, with large industries such as RAJO, Ekornes, and LK Hjelle Møbelfabrikk based here.
 The lake Tuvatnet is located just west of the village.